Session Update

 HB 1107 Kincart Jonsson/SB 270 Burgess

 Amends Florida Bright Futures Scholarship Program eligibility requirements.
 Permits students who earn a high school diploma from a non-Florida school to qualify for a scholarship if they live with a parent or guardian who is on, or has retired from, a military or public service assignment away from Florida within 12 months before the student's high school graduation.
-No activity this week.
+Language passed in HB 1105 and is headed to the Governor.

 Educator Preparation